 Please check here for some of our frequently asked questions about booking your tickets.

 How do I change my ticket and will I be charged more?
 This depends on the terms and conditions of your ticket, the nature of the change you wish to make and the availability of fares at the time.
 To check the terms and conditions of your ticket, log into your account and 'Check your order status'.
 If your ticket is a First or Standard Advance, you can change it online via Your Account.
-Please note that this will incur a cost of £10.00 per ticket, plus any difference in fare.
+You will be charged any difference in fare, and you will incur a cost of £10.00 per ticket.
 Your original tickets and seat reservations, as well as the new tickets must be carried with you when you travel.
 Tickets can only be changed once online, if you need to change your tickets again please call our web support team.
 If your ticket is an Anytime, Off-Peak or Super Off-Peak fare and you wish to change the outward journey date, we advise you to cancel and re-book.

 Please be aware when changing/amending your tickets , if your original tickets remains in TOD (Ticket on Departure Machine).
 These original tickets are required to be collected within 28days of the original travel date.
 Failure to do so will result in ticket expiration and new full price ticket will be required to be purchased.

 Whilst changing/amending a tickets the delivery option TOD will not be available.

 All amendment slips are required to be sent via post.
 Special Delivery may only be an option in certain circumstances due to your new travel date been within the 6 maximum working day period for First Class Post.

 The website will not allow First class post within this time.

 Why would I use 'Save for later'?